Happen Bank: Overview

-Loan performance statistics

-As of June 30, 2015, the average LendingClub borrower has a FICO score of 699, 17.7% debt-to-income ratio (excluding mortgage), 16.2 years of credit history, $73,945 of personal income and takes out an average loan of $14,553 that s/he uses for debt consolidation or for paying off credit card debts.
-The investors had funded $11,217,348,156 in loans, with $1,911,759,192 coming from Q2 2015.
-The nominal average interest rate is 14.08%, default rate 3.39%, and an average net annualized return (net of defaults and service fees) of 8.93%.
+To reduce default risk, LendingClub focuses on high-credit-worthy borrowers, declining approximately 90% of the loan applications it received as of 2012.
 The average returns of investment for LendingClub lenders are between 5.47% and 10.22%, with 23 straight quarters of positive returns as of the second quarter of 2013.

 Banking services

 LendingClub operates an online-focused community bank headquartered in Lehi, Utah.
 LendingClub is a member of the FDIC and an Equal Housing Lender as well as a member of the NYCE SUM ATM network.

 Consumer banking

 LendingClub formerly had one physical banking branch located in Boston when it was operating as Radius Bank.
 Customers have access to online banking and mobile apps available for iOS and Android devices and offers free ATM reimbursements worldwide.

 Partnerships

 The bank launched its first fintech partnership with LevelUp in 2013.
 This was followed by a partnership with Prosper to provide personal loans in 2015.

 Radius Bank launched another fintech partnership in July 2015 with Aspiration.